chriscorwin/demuxe/README.md

 - Create a discrete Heroku pipeline for each new demo.
 - Do **not** commit demos back to this repository.
 - In the retrospective phase of a demo, update this repo:
-	- Place new components into component gallery.
+	- Identify and separate out components within your template.
-	- Review and update existing components.
+	- Review and update existing components in your template.
-	- Review and update existing templates.
+	- Review and update your template.
-	- Thoughtfully incorporate new ideas for creating demos based on lessons learned.
+	- Thoughtfully incorporate new ideas for Demuxe itself based on lessons learned.

 # Dependencies
-This demo utilizes:
+Demuxe utilizes:
 - HTML/[EJS](http://ejs.co/#docs)
 - JavsScript
 - CSS/[node-sass](https://github.com/sass/node-sass)